-The fees we charge at the Counseling Center go into a university account to help operate the center.
-There is no charge for the BAC (brief assessment and consultation) that occurs prior to starting therapy.
+The fees we charge at CAPS go into a university account to help operate the center.
+There is no charge for the BSC (Brief Screening and Consultation) that occurs prior to starting therapy.
 There is no charge for groups or case management.
 Fees are due at the time of service.
-We accept cash or checks only.
+We accept cash, checks, or credit cards (Visa, Master Card, Discover, American Express)*.
 If you miss a therapy or psychiatry appointment without giving 48 hours’ notice, we will charge you a missed session fee of $20.00.
 Insurance companies will not pay such charges.
 If you incur a balance on your account, we may suspend therapy until you pay the amount due or work out a payment plan with us.
 For any questions about fees and charges, including if you believe you cannot afford the charges for missed sessions, please contact the Program Manager at 556-0648.

 |Service||Time||Total Charge||Co-pay if using UC Student Health Insurance|

 |Intake Interview||1 hr||$60

 |Psychiatric Evaluation||1 hr||$60